 Healthcare.gov has scaling advantages over the SBMs in the ongoing challenge of keeping pace with technology improvements, though many FFM innovations are relatively easy for SBMs to replicate.
 In addition, even the smallest SBMs will have increasing opportunities to partner with technological innovators in the consumer experience space.
 Both the FFM and SBMs face diverse consumers.
-Some, such as young invincibles, who are often iv.
-Healthcare.gov has certified a number of direct enrollment partners with the capacity to replicate the Healthcare. gov website and offer consumers alternative websites for directly enrolling in ACA-qualified health without having to be transferred to Healthcare.gov.
+Some, such as young invincibles, who are often looking for the lowest premium plan in their zip code, may seek an online experience that is quick and to the point.
+Others with complicated health needs, such as those that require multiple providers or drugs, or have expensive iv Healthcare.gov has certified a number of direct enrollment partners with the capacity to replicate the Healthcare.gov website and offer consumers alternative websites for directly enrolling in ACA-qualified health without having to be transferred to Healthcare.gov.
 See consumer outreach section for more information on how "enhanced direct enrollment" (EDE) accounted for roughly half of all FFM enrollments for 2024.